Connecting to our sacred rhythm

 Other influences to consider

-This is the belief that the alignment of stars and planets affects every individual’s mood, personality, and environment, depending on the time and date of their birth.
+Astrology: Astrology is based on the belief that the alignment of stars and planets influences an individual’s mood, personality, and environment, shaped by the specifics of their birth date and time.

 In loving service